 Rosenfeld Injury Lawyers LLC represents victims of motorcycle accidents and other types of professional negligence.
-Our law firm has successfully prosecuted cases for our clients who were injured by the negligent actions of others.
-Our attorneys are available to answer any legal questions on how to receive the monetary compensation you deserve if your injuries were a result of another driver's negligence.
+Our law firm has successfully resolved cases for our clients who were injured by negligent actions of others.
+Our attorneys are available to answer any legal questions about how to receive the monetary compensation you deserve.
 Should you have additional questions, we invite you to contact our office for a free review of your legal rights.

 Maintaining Your Rights for Compensation

-If the motorcycle accident was caused by the negligence of another driver, you might be entitled to receive financial compensation to recover your medical bills, lost wages, and other economic and noneconomic damages.
-However, the steps you take next could determine what you should expect to successfully resolve your claim.
+If the motorcycle accident was caused by the negligence of another driver, you might be entitled to receive financial compensation to recover for medical bills, lost wages, and other economic and noneconomic damages.
+However, the steps you take next could determine what you are able to recover.

-If you have been injured at all, it is usually medically beneficial to see a doctor to ensure that there are no injuries that may be more severe.
+If you have been injured, it is usually medically beneficial to see a doctor to ensure that there are no injuries that may be more severe.
 Some types of injuries, such as head trauma, back and neck injury, and even whiplash may not fully show their symptoms for days, weeks, or even longer.
-A comprehensive medical examination may uncover underlying injuries that you need to be aware of before trying to settle your accident claim.
+A comprehensive medical examination may uncover underlying injuries you need to be aware of before trying to settle your accident claim.

-Bear in mind that once you settle the injury part of a motor vehicle accident case, you cannot have the case ‘reopened' or ‘reevaluated.'
-You have one opportunity to either resolve your case with an insurance company or to present your case to a jury.
-Regardless of the outcome, it is important to recognize that the window of opportunity for recovery is brief, and it is in your best interest to present the most favorable case possible- and present the full extent of your injuries.
+Bear in mind that once you settle the injury part of a motor vehicle accident case, you cannot have the case reopened.
+You have one opportunity to resolve your case with an insurance company or present your case to a jury.
+Regardless of the outcome, it is important to recognize that the window of opportunity for recovery is brief, and it is in your best interest to present the most favorable case possible including the full extent of your injuries.